Meet the Master Knife Smith

 Meet our Master Knife Smith

-A knife sharpening business without a professional, well seasoned knifesmith is like soup without salt - hence we are proud to introduce our Master Knifesmith Magnus Petersson.
+A knife sharpening business without a professional craftsman is like soup without salt - hence we are proud to introduce our Master Knife Smith Magnus Pettersson.

 A Swedish native, Magnus has been living in California since 2001.
 His career in knife sharpening began somewhat coincidentally - what started out as a teenager’s summer job in Sweden turned into a passion that would eventually earn him celebrity status in the knife sharpening world.

 With more than 30 years of experience under his belt, Magnus spent the last decade building a highly successful knife sharpening business, mainly focusing on Japanese knives and servicing chefs in high-end restaurants in L.A.
 Magnus holds a BA in Physics and Math and a MSc in Art and worked previously in information and security consulting.